IceBerge421/markdown-cv/index.md

 `2022`
  ***TwineSpace***<br>Cox, D., **Berge, PS**, Murray, J., & Salter, A. A Twine 2 story format supporting mixed-reality storytelling using AR.js and A-Frame.
 Made in JavaScript, HTML, CSS, A-Frame, and AR.js. [https://twinestory.space/](https://twinestory.space/)
+- Presented at the International Conference on Interactive Digital Storytelling 2022.
-- Presented at the ICIDS 2022 conference.
+- Presented at the annual meeting of the Association for Research in Digital Interactive Narratives.

 </div>